MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/iommu-based-gpu-isolation.md

 The maximum size reported by the driver must be a multiple of PAGE_SIZE.

 Performing the transfer to and from the frame buffer can be done at a time of the driver’s choice.
-To aid in the transfer, *Dxgkrnl* provides the last four callbacks in the above table to the kernel-mode driver.
+To aid in the transfer, *Dxgkrnl* provides the last four callbacks in the preceding table to the kernel-mode driver.
 These callbacks can be used to map the appropriate portions of the section object that was created when the adapter was initialized.

-The driver must always provide the *hAdapter* for the master/lead device in an LDA chain when it calls these four callback functions.
+The driver must always provide the *hAdapter* for the lead device in an LDA chain when it calls these four callback functions.

 The driver has two options to implement the frame buffer reservation:

-1. (Preferred method) The driver should allocate space per physical adapter using the above [**DXGKDDI_QUERYADAPTERINFO**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_queryadapterinfo) call to specify the amount of storage that is needed per adapter.
+1. (Preferred method) The driver should allocate space per physical adapter using the [**DXGKDDI_QUERYADAPTERINFO**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_queryadapterinfo) call to specify the amount of storage that is needed per adapter.
 At the time of the power transition, the driver should save or restore the memory one physical adapter at a time.
 This memory is split across multiple section objects, one per physical adapter.

 2. Optionally, the driver can save or restore all data into a single shared section object.
 This action can be done by specifying a single large maximum size in the [**DXGKDDI_QUERYADAPTERINFO**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_queryadapterinfo) call for physical adapter 0, and then a zero value for all other physical adapters.
 The driver can then pin down the entire section object once for use across all save/restore operations, for all of the physical adapters.
 This method has the primary drawback that it requires locking a larger amount of memory at once, since it doesn't support pinning only a subrange of the memory into an MDL.
 As a result, this operation is more likely to fail under memory pressure.
 The driver would also be expected to map the pages in the MDL to the GPU using the correct page offsets.